diaspora/diaspora/README.markdown

-    rake generate   # Generates your blog into the public directory rake watch      # Watches files for changes and regenerates your blog rake preview    # Watches, regenerates, and mounts a webserver at http://localhost:4000
+    rake generate   # Generates your blog into the public directory rake watch      # Watches files for changes and regenerates your blog rake preview    # Watches, and mounts a webserver at http://localhost:4000

 Jekyll's built in webbrick server is handy, but if you're a [POW](http://pow.cx) user, you can set it up to work with Octopress like this.